 Is it 15 seconds faster than your long run pace?
 The same speed you usually run?
 3 minutes faster than you’ve ever run before?

 In a time where information is accessible at our fingertips, finding an answer to this question seems to be rather challenging.
 After struggling to find the answer to this question myself for many years, I have a simple resource for you that will answer all your questions.

-Here is an excellent pace calculator to help you determine your tempo pace.
+Here is an excellent pace calculator to help!

 So how do you calculate your maximum heart rate?